 Today, there are two main types of catamarans you might find yourself on, one being charter or cruising catamarans, and the other is high-performance.

 As you can likely tell, the high-performance models are bound to be substantially better in rough seas and give you the ability to outrun poor weather.
-However, they can also be challenging for beginners since they're designed for higher speeds.
+These days boat fitters are always improving the spec on all types of boats especially catamarans.
+However, they can also be challenging for beginners since they’re designed for higher speeds.

 Charter or Cruising Catamarans

 If you’ve recently been on vacation, you’ve likely seen a charter catamaran or hybrid catamarans.
 These boats are specifically designed for charter cruises and often feature low-aspect rudders, fixed keels, and high-wind flybridges.
 They also have significantly heavier displacement as well as shorter bows.

 Charter catamarans can be challenging to use at high speeds, even if you’re navigating on flat water.
 When traveling windward, they’re ideal for close-hauled sailing at up to 60-degree angles.